wayne391/music-structure-analysis-in-matlab/README.md

 * Chroma Toolbox (matlab toolbox) [4] : [http://resources.mpi-inf.mpg.de/MIR/chromatoolbox/](http://resources.mpi-inf.mpg.de/MIR/chromatoolbox/)
 * mir_eval (python package) [5] : For evaluation (Optional)

+Note that there are a warning in origirnal Chroma Toolbox and a bug that can't read .mp3, and I fix it.
 ## Tutorial
 There are two folders<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|- segmentaion toolbox/ : set path and it can be used directly.